History of Jaylen Brown in Timeline

 On December 30, 2020, Jaylen Brown recorded a then-career-high 42 points in a victory over the Memphis Grizzlies.

-In 2020, Jaylen Brown and the Celtics advanced to the Eastern Conference Finals, ultimately being eliminated by the Miami Heat.
+In 2020, Jaylen Brown and the Celtics advanced to the Eastern Conference Finals.

-On February 24, 2021, Jaylen Brown was selected to his first NBA All-Star team as a reserve.
+On February 24, 2021, Jaylen Brown was selected to the 2021 All-Star team as a reserve, marking his first NBA All-Star selection.

-On October 20, 2021, Jaylen Brown recorded a then-career-high 46 points in the season-opening loss to the New York Knicks.
+On October 20, 2021, Jaylen Brown recorded a then-career-high 46 points in a double-overtime loss to the New York Knicks.

 On January 2, 2022, Jaylen Brown surpassed his career-high, scoring 50 points in an overtime victory over the Orlando Magic.

-On December 2, 2022, Jaylen Brown recorded 37 points and 14 rebounds in an overtime loss to the Miami Heat.
+On December 2, 2022, Jaylen Brown recorded 37 points and 14 rebounds in a loss to the Miami Heat, sending the game to overtime with a late three-pointer.

 In 2022, Jaylen Brown helped the Celtics reach the NBA Finals.